lukeje/correctBmatrixOverflow/README.md

 Notes:
 - [mapVBVD](https://github.com/pehses/mapVBVD) is used to read the twix file (see [Dependencies](#dependencies) below).
 - This script assumes that different diffusion encodings are indexed by the "repetition" index.
+- A transformation matrix may be supplied in the same way as in the DICOM example.

 ## Installation
 This toolbox can be installed using git.